-Strategic Aim Step February'21 Update mainstream and vulnerable learners.
-Support schools to enhance and develop digital skills; digital teaching and learning platforms; and enhanced support for digitally excluded learners Work to improve the IT infrastructure in schools is ongoing.
-27 schools have migrated to the SRS Schools Edu network to date.
-231 Welsh Government EdTech funded digital devices for schools have been received.
-We are expecting receipt of around 2,000 further devices over the next month.
+Strategic Aim Step March'21 Update (By Exception) teaching and learning platforms; and enhanced support for digitally excluded learners Of the 3,714 digital devices ordered from the Welsh Government's EdTech grant, 1,389 have already been delivered to schools with 1300 of these being Chromebooks, iPads, Laptops and PCs.
+We are expecting receipt of the remaining devices over the next month.
 Support and enable people that are digitally excluded to access community IT programmes, Council services and other public services.
-Community Learning will continue to be delivered online in line with the latest WG guidance.
+Community Learning will continue to be delivered online throughout February in line with the latest WG guidance.
 All supported young people in the Aspire programme have access to a Chromebook.
 Support people who have been affected by unemployment to access new opportunities through training and reemployment required for post Covid 19 businesses.
-DWP Kickstart Scheme -grant offer letter received.
+DWP Kick start Scheme -grant offer letter received.
 The service managers are working on the vacancy template to recruit via the scheme.
 Restart Scheme - Work has progressed with Prime providers on the Framework to secure the Newport Delivery.
 We have been successful in being named in each provider's supply chain.
 DWP will announce the successful Prime at the end of April, we will then have a 9 week implementation period prior to the contract going live in July 2021.
 Ensure our diverse communities are appropriately supported through tailored interventions specific to their needs, including consideration of language, culture and points of access.
 Vulnerable and key worker children continue to be accommodated at Flying Start settings.
 Newport Live's Alternative Education programme (vulnerable learners) based at the Connect Centre (Pillgwenlly) is in full operation, with blended learning approaches being provided to 31 young people via Education, Bridge Achievement Service, and various Secondary Schools.
 The Levelling the Playing Fields project in Newport, part of a national programme with Alliance of Sport and the London Marathon Trust, is delivering and using sport to engage and improve health / life outcomes of BAME children and young people who are at risk of entering the Criminal Justice System locally by Newport Live in partnership with Youth Justice Service, Preventions, the Sanctuary project, Mo's Boxing, Ace's Basketball, Community Youth Project, Yemeni Association, Barnardo's Vietnamese Young people's Group, and Newport Cricket Club.